-Do you (want to) sell digital or physical stuff online?
-With the amount of payment processing companies and terms like SSL, it can get confusing fast.
-Let me explain and give you an overview of some of the payment processors and how you can use them to get paid online, so you can compare and decide which one is most suitable for you.
+You’re ready to sell your first digital product, yay!
+But with the amount of payment processing companies and terms like SSL, it can get confusing fast.
+Let me explain and give you an overview of some of the popular payment processors and how you can use them to get paid online, so you can compare and decide which one is most suitable for you.

-What is SSL and why do I need it?
+What is SSL and why you need it

 SSL provides a secure connection between your website and a visitor’s browser, allowing you to transmit private data online.
-Stripe, Gumroad and Braintree require SSL, to secure the sensitive data, like creditcard info, that’s submitted to your own site.
-You don’t need an SSL certificate for PayPal, because visitors will be navigating away from your site to the PayPal servers (which do have SSL) to pay you.
+Stripe, Gumroad, and Braintree require SSL, to secure the sensitive data, like credit card info, that’s submitted to your site.
+You don’t need an SSL certificate for PayPal, because visitors will be navigating away from your site to PayPal (which does have SSL) to pay you.

 PayPal costs USD 0.30 + 2.9% per sale.
 The percentage goes down if you sell huge amounts, and there are slight variations in charges depending on the country you’re in and whether it’s a domestic or international sale.